Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Optional Mods

-There are a small number of optional mods present in Keizaal, they can be found under the Miscellaneous section of Mod Organizer 2.
+There are a small number of optional mods present in Keizaal, they can be found under the Miscellaneous section of Mod Organizer.
 Tick the ones that you want to use.

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/18.%20Optional%20Mods.png)